This recipe needs to be made the day before you want to use the batter.

 Both idli and dosa are gluten-free.

-Preparing the batter can be time-consuming, as the fermenting process that creates the slightly sour taste can take time.
+Preparing the batter can be time-consuming, as the fermenting process that creates the slightly sour taste will take time.
 The batter is made from (roughly) two parts rice and one half part lentils, although many will argue slightly different ratios.
 The lentils are washed and soaked overnight.
 The parboiling of the rice helps accelerate the process.
 The rice and the lentils are ground separately and then mixed together.
 The batter is then left to ferment overnight.
 Once fermented, the batter should be thick and creamy, but should pour off a spoon.

 Typically, idli are made with fresh batter in the morning and the leftover batter is diluted to make dosa in the evening.
 The batter can be kept refrigerated for a few days at most.
 Always, always allow the batter to get to room temperature before attempting to cook with it.
 This is a staple item in most south Indian kitchens and is made every day or so.

 Be aware that the fermentation occurs at room temperature.
 Now, “room temperature” means different things depending on whether you are in London, Sydney, or Mumbai.
 Keeping the batter in a warm place (over 20C) overnight will allow the process to work properly.
 Also, you must not beat the batter once it has fermented.
-The process causes small bubbles of air to form in the batter, which gives it the light fluffy texture when cooked.
+The fermentation process causes small bubbles of air to form in the batter, which gives it the light fluffy texture when cooked.
 When you add the salt to the batter, use a very gentle folding motion to mix.
 And no, don’t add the salt early, because it interferes with the fermentation.

 - Wash lentils, then place in a bowl with fenugreek seeds and allow to soak for four hours.

-- Wash rice and add to pan with one litre of cold water.
+- Wash rice and place in a pan with one litre of cold water.
 Bring to the boil, then reduce heat to a low simmer.
 Cook for five minutes or until just parboiled.
 Remove from heat, drain the water, reserving it for later.